ghrjeon/ghrjeon/README.md

 ## Hi there 👋 I'm Rosalyn

 I am a PhD candidate in Economics skilled in data science, blockchain analytics, and data engineering.
-I am driven by continuous learning and passionate about creative problem-solving, Web3, and community building.
+I am driven by continuous learning and passionate about creative problem-solving, community growth, and Web3.

 I am excited to join a team to build things that make a difference!